 Pre-Approval: A process in which a mortgage broker or lender reviews a prospective borrower’s finances, credit history, and other relevant information and preliminary approve a certain amount of money the buyer will be able to borrow when applying for a mortgage loan.

 Pre-Approval Letter: A letter from a mortgage broker or lender that indicates to the borrower the specific amount of money that he or she is preliminarily qualified to borrow to purchase a property.

 Prepayment: Any amount of money that is paid into the principle to reduce the balance of a loan in excess of the loan’s required payments.

-Private Mortgage Insurance>: See definition for Mortgage Insurance (MI), above.
+Private Mortgage Insurance>: See the definition for Mortgage Insurance (MI), above.

-Purchase and Sale Agreement: A contract that details the price, terms and conditions of a real estate transaction.
-Often referred to as the P&S, or P&S Agreement, in Massachusetts, it usually replaces a shorter offer or contract to purchase previously signed by the buyer and seller.
+Purchase and Sale Agreement: A contract that details the price, terms, and conditions of a real estate transaction.
+Often referred to as the P&S, or P&S Agreement, in Massachusetts, it usually replaces a shorter offer or a contract to purchase previously signed by the buyer and seller.

 Quiet Title: A lawsuit that has the purpose of establishing ownership of a piece of real estate against the claims of everyone and anyone.
 If established the plaintiff becomes the clear and single owner of title to the property in question, which quiets any other potential claims on ownership rights to the property.